batrlatom/yolov5-readme/optionA.md

 * [Full Documentation](https://docs.ultralytics.com)

 ## <div align="center">Quick Start Tutorials</div>
 These tutorials are intended to get you started using YOLOv5 quickly for demonstration purposes.
-Head to the [Full Documentation](https://docs.ultralytics.com) for more indept tutorials
+Head to the [Full Documentation](https://docs.ultralytics.com) for more indept tutorials.
+You can test YOLOv5 with [Ultralytics API](https://ultralytics.com/yolov5), no coding required.
 <details>
 <summary>
 Install Locally